-*Mary Kay Costello, M.S., Neuroscience and Behavior (research in circadian rhythms), University of Massachusetts, Amherst; B.A., Biology and Environmental Studies, Wells College.
+Mary Kay Costello, Core Faculty and HS Co-Chair, M.S., Neuroscience and Behavior (research in circadian rhythms), University of Massachusetts, Amherst; B.A., Biology and Environmental Studies, Wells College.
 Mary Kay has taught biology, chemistry, and math in Waldorf High schools and public schools since 1979, first teaching at the Waldorf School of Garden City (of which she is also an alumna), later at the Hartsbook (Waldorf) School in Hadley, MA.
 As a teenager, Mary Kay spent several summers working at Camp Glen Brook, where she came to love the Monadnock region, hiking and canoeing it.
 She is passionate about science, the natural world, hiking, swimming, cross-country skiing, gardening, discovering plants and animals, and finding ways to protect the land, its plants, and animals.
-Mary Kay has three grown children and one grandson.
+Mary Kay has three grown children and two grandchildren.

-Lisa Damian, B.S., Biology and Environmental Science; certified in Spatial Dynamics and Bothmer Gymnastics.
-Lisa is a Waldorf high school science teacher with over 21 years of experience.
+Lisa Damian, Block Teacher, B.S., Biology and Environmental Science; certified in Spatial Dynamics and Bothmer Gymnastics.
+Lisa is a Waldorf high school science teacher with over 22 years of experience.
 She was a founding faculty member of the Emerson Waldorf High School in Chapel Hill, North Carolina and the founding teacher of the Ashuelot River High School before it became Monadnock Waldorf High School.